Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Multi-seat (1 year access from date of purchase)

 Updated March 2020 to incorporate amendments to the Canada Labour Code, Part II, the Canada Occupational Health and Safety Regulations and the Policy Committees, Work Place Committees and Health and Safety Representatives Regulations effective January 2020.
+The course has also been updated to reflect changes due to Bill C-65 legislation.

 This updated e-course features an improved look and functionality to enrich your learning experience.